python-botogram/botogram/docs/api/telegram.rst

       .. versionadded:: 0.6

+   .. py:method:: send_gif([path=None, file_id=None, duration=None, width=None, height=None, caption=None, thumb=None, reply_to=None, attach=None, extra=None, notify=True])

+      Send an animation to the user.
+You can specify the animation by passing its *path*, its *url*, or its Telegram *file_id*.
+Only one of these arguments must be passed.

+      You may optionally specify the *duration*, the *width* and the *height* of the GIF.
+      If the GIF track you're sending is in reply to another message, set *reply_to* to the ID of the other :py:class:`~botogram.Message`.

+      The *attach* parameter allows you to attach extra things like :ref:`buttons <buttons>` to the message.

+      The *notify* parameter is for defining if your message should trigger a notification on the client side (yes by default).

+      :param str path: The path to the animation
+      :param str file_id: The Telegram *file_id* of the animation
+      :param int duration: The animation duration, in seconds
+      :param str width: The animation width, in pixels
+      :param str height: The animation height, in pixels
+      :param str caption: The caption of the video
+      :param str thumb: The path to the thumb
+      :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
+      :param object attach: An extra thing to attach to the message.
+      :param object extra: An extra reply interface object to attach
+      :param bool notify: If you want to trigger the client notification.
+      :returns: The message you sent
+      :rtype: ~botogram.Message

+      .. deprecated:: 0.4

+         The *extra* parameter is now deprecated

+      .. versionadded:: 0.7

    .. py:method:: send_file([path=None, file_id=None, url=None, thumb=None, reply_to=None, attach=None, extra=None, notify=True, caption=None, syntax=None])

       Send a generic file to the user.
 You can specify the file by passing its *path*,